Pneumonia vaccination

 Fleet Street Clinic is not a VAT registered company

-Two important new vaccines are now available to protect against chest and lung infection.
+Protection against chest and lung infection.

 Pneumococcal pneumonia

-Apexxnar is now our pneumococcal vaccine of first choice, and we no longer offer either Pneumovax or Prevenar to adults.
+Apexxnar is now our pneumococcal vaccine of first choice, and we no longer offer either Pneumovx or Prvnar to adults.
 Apexxnar is licensed for adults over the age of 18 years.
 It should be considered routinely for adults over the age of 65, and for adults of any age with a significant history of lung disease or previous severe chest infection.
 Pneumococcal vaccination is also important for people who have had their spleen removed.

 Call us for a same day appointment +44 20 7353 5678